maubanel/UE5-Lighting/skylight/README.md

 ##### `Step 7.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Now if you go back to the gazebo and you turn off **Affects World** on the **Sky Light**, you can see the shadows goes from solid and crisp to light and blurry because of the effect of the sun being filtered through the clouds.
+Now if you go back to the gazebo and you turn off **Affects World** on the **Sky Light**, you can see the shadows get a bit of fill.
+The sky light fills in details in the shadow and makes up for the fact that the ray tracer can only calculate so many bounces.
+It also affects reflections.
 Look in the silver ball, the sky in the reflection also disappears.
-Remember the skylight provides additional environmental lighting as well as reflections.
+Remember the skylight provides additional environmental lighting as well as reflections for your level.

 https://user-images.githubusercontent.com/5504953/188779547-0468efb6-767d-410f-8a6b-dde2b168a637.mp4